johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     This code is very similar to the way we published in the *Take 1* version (from branch `part2`).
 Study it for a moment and make sure you understand it &#8212; it should be pretty straightforward.
 The `Object.assign(...)` code's job is to copy the `id` field from the inbound request to the outbound response.
 (And no, we still haven't discussed **why** we need that `id`.
 For now, just trust the process :smiley:.
 Don't worry, we'll cover this in [Part 4]()).
 2. Finally, we have the somewhat mysterious looking `response$ && this.send(response$, publish);`.
 What's up with that?
 This is the step that actually **performs** the publishing of the message.
 The `send()` method is provided by the framework, and it **takes care of the details of dealing with Observables**.

-> nce again, the importance of the previous sentence can not be overstated.
+> Once again, the importance of the previous sentence can not be overstated.
 To fully appreciate both **why** this is so useful and how the framework makes this as easy as delegating a `publish()` function, you really should [read this deep dive]().

 Anyway, let's discuss what's happening with this step.
 The `send()` method is inherited from `Server`.
 See [here]() for the full source code of the `Server`.
 Let's reproduce it below to get a feel for it.